search

 <link href="https://fonts.googleapis.com/css?family=Assistant:300,400,700,800" rel="stylesheet">

-Coffee break 🙂 Now you should know that the next three recommendations I will present are aimed at combating the negative effects of overly complex page construction.
+Coffee break 🙂 Now you should know that the next recommendations I will present are aimed at combating the negative effects of overly complex page construction.

 Make sure to test your site after applying these techniques, as they can break functionality on your site.